-But with the surrender of the insurgents and peace returned a new battle began for the ownership of the land surrounding the forested mountains.
-Local low land Thai’s moved in, formed communities and began encroaching on this intact eco-system, logging trees, forming plantations and poaching wild animals.
+But with the surrender of the insurgents and returning peace, a new battle began for the ownership of the land surrounding the forested mountains.
+Local Thai’s moved in, formed communities and began encroaching on this intact eco-system, logging trees, forming plantations and poaching wild animals.

 Caught up in this scramble were the Maniq, who were now forced to compete with hunters with guns for food, watched helplessly as their forest shrank.
 Quiet, reclusive and misunderstood they are often incorrectly called Sakai (Malay word meaning ‘slave’) or Ngo-Ba (meaning ‘rambutan of the forest’) by Thai’s, term’s they dislike.